By Shannon Given, Program Manager, Motor & Drive Systems 2018

 Control Technologies for High Frequency AC Motors and Generators

-To meet competitive industrial demands, motor and control technologies are advancing at significantly fast rate.
+To meet competitive industrial demands, motor and control technologies are advancing at a significantly fast rate, from replacement contact kits that last longer to motors with even better specs, it’s all getting better.
 Recently, demand for high frequency AC motors and generators(mainly PM brushless and Induction motors) are increasing and it is a big challenge for power electronics and motor control.
 In this presentation, we will discuss on technical limitations on current drives on high frequency operation and several techniques to overcome these limitations, including motor control algorithms (FOC and DTC), various phase delays at high frequency operation, and switching characteristics of power semiconductor switches.
 Result from simulation as well as test result from actual drive system will be presented.

 Dal Y. Ohm, President, Drivetech, Inc.